japila-books/apache-spark-internals/docs/storage/BlockManagerMasterEndpoint.md

   slaveEndpoint: RpcEndpointRef): BlockManagerId
 ----

-register registers a xref:storage:BlockManager.adoc[] (based on the given xref:storage:BlockManagerId.adoc[]) in the <<blockManagerIdByExecutor, blockManagerIdByExecutor>> and <<blockManagerInfo, blockManagerInfo>> registries and posts a SparkListenerBlockManagerAdded message (to the <<listenerBus, LiveListenerBus>>).
+register registers a storage:BlockManager.md[] (based on the given storage:BlockManagerId.md[]) in the <<blockManagerIdByExecutor, blockManagerIdByExecutor>> and <<blockManagerInfo, blockManagerInfo>> registries and posts a SparkListenerBlockManagerAdded message (to the <<listenerBus, LiveListenerBus>>).

-NOTE: The input `maxMemSize` is the xref:storage:BlockManager.adoc#maxMemory[total available on-heap and off-heap memory for storage on a `BlockManager`].
+NOTE: The input `maxMemSize` is the storage:BlockManager.md#maxMemory[total available on-heap and off-heap memory for storage on a `BlockManager`].

 NOTE: Registering a `BlockManager` can only happen once for an executor (identified by `BlockManagerId.executorId` in <<blockManagerIdByExecutor, blockManagerIdByExecutor>> internal registry).